-So what can title companies do to keep their information safe?
+So what can title & escrow companies do to keep their information safe?
 Almost 70% of people say that they want companies to offer an extra layer of internet security.
-Here are four easy security best practices to implement that should be in every title company’s digital security plan.
+Here are four easy security best practices to implement that should be in every title & escrow company’s digital security plan.

 Two-factor authentication (2FA) has become a commonly utilized feature by software applications and websites across the internet.
 2FA requires more than just a password to log into an account and prove that the user is, in fact, who they say they are.
 Some sites that host sensitive data (like banking mobile applications) automatically enable 2FA in order for users to sign in.